Urban Theatre Projects: Current

-The philosophy and artists of Urban Theatre Projects have driven an investigation of new forms, new collaborations and new contexts, consistently challenging and reinvigorating art form practice.

-Utp plays a vital role in Australia's cultural landscape, producing 115+ works of national cultural significance and continuing to nurture the voices of the future.
-Many renowned Australian artists made their first work with Utp; Roslyn Oades, Khalid Sabsabi and Michael Mohammed Ahmad to name just a few.
-Utp has received numerous awards, including a Sidney Myer Award that recognises the company's long-standing contribution to theatre.

-Under Alicia Talbot's Artistic Directorship (2001–2012) a new brand of work propelled the company into an exciting phase of growth, extending its profile and reputation nationally and internationally.
-Talbot shifted the model of community engagement to position community members as expert consultants.
-As such, they were invited to share opinions and observations about the world as they perceived it.
-This process grounded Talbot's projects with an authenticity that blurred the line between theatrical artifice and everyday life. om 2006–2012 the Company premiered 4 large-scale works as part of The Sydney Festival; Back Home (2006), The Last Highway (2008), The Fence (2010) and most recently Buried City (2012), a co-production with Sydney Festival and Belvoir Street Theatre.
+Under Alicia Talbot's Artistic Directorship (2001–2012) the Company premiered 4 large-scale works as part of The Sydney Festival; Back Home (2006), The Last Highway (2008), The Fence (2010) and most recently Buried City (2012), a co-production with Sydney Festival and Belvoir Street Theatre.

-Since 2014, Artistic director Rosie Dennis significantly increased the company's program, expanding to digital platforms (producing the company's first film Bre & Back), and shifting to a curatorial model while maintaining an artist-led culture and branding work with her distinctive exuberance and sensitivity.
+Since 2014, Artistic director Rosie Dennis significantly increased the company's program, expanding to digital platforms (producing the company's first film Bre & Back), and shifting to a curatorial model while maintaining an artist-led culture and branding work.
 Her works as Director include: Home Country (Sydney Festival 2017), Simple Infinity (2016), One Day for Peace (2015), My Radio Heart (2014) and Life As We Know It (2013), while her work as Curator includes BANKSTOWN:LIVE (Sydney Festival 2015), One Day for Peace (2016), Blak Box (2018), Talk Show (2018) and RIGHT HERE.
 RIGHT NOW.
 (2018).

-Dr Jessica Olivieri is the current Artistic Director, bringing with her a strong connection to Western Sydney artists and communities.
-Jessica will continue the RIGHT HERE.
-RIGHT NOW. festival model, as well as working with Daniel Browning to continue to grow Blak Box and other First Nations programs.
-Two new programming streams that Jessica is bringing to Utp are CAUCUS, a research-based development stream with academics, artists and community and ACCESS, a focus on artists who have a relationship with disability.

 Members

 Paul Brown, one of the group's co-founders, later went on to become a professor of earth sciences at the University of New South Wales.

 Julia Cotton, the former Head of Movement Studies at the National Institute of Dramatic Art (NIDA), worked on productions for the group.

 Dr Robert Lang, a member of the Fellow of Australian Institute of Company Directors, current chair person for Utp.